The Inward Investment and International Taxation Review: Netherlands

 Cooperatives are subject to dividend withholding tax if they can be classified as a 'holding cooperative'.
 This is the case in all situations where the activities of the cooperative consist, in short, subject to all relevant facts and circumstances, of more than 70 per cent of holding and finance activities.
 Only less than 5 per cent membership rights continue to benefit from an unconditional exemption from dividend withholding tax.

 The Netherlands does not impose any withholding tax on (outgoing) interest or royalty payments, except for interest on certain hybrid loans.
-As of 1 January 2021, the Netherlands will impose a (conditional) withholding tax on interest and royalty payments.
-The withholding tax only applies to interest and royalty payments made to 'low tax jurisdictions'.
-The Dutch list of low tax jurisdictions is published in December of the year preceding the year of application of the list.
-The list for 2020 (not yet relevant for the conditional withholding tax) contains the following jurisdictions: American Samoa, American Virgin Islands, Anguilla, Bahamas, Bahrain, Barbados, Bermuda, British Virgin Islands, Cayman Islands, Fiji, Guam, Guernsey, Isle of Man, Jersey, Oman, Samoa, Trinidad and Tobago, Turkmenistan, Turks and Caicos Islands, United Arab Emirates and Vanuatu.
-The list for 2021 is yet to be published.
+As of 1 January 2021, the Netherlands imposes a (conditional) withholding tax on interest and royalty payments.
+The withholding tax only applies to interest and royalty payments made to 'low-tax jurisdictions'.
+The Dutch list of low-tax jurisdictions is published in December of the year preceding the year of application of the list.
+The list for 2021 contains the following jurisdictions: American Samoa, American Virgin Islands, Anguilla, Bahamas, Bahrain, Barbados, Bermuda, British Virgin Islands, Cayman Islands, Fiji, Guam, Guernsey, Isle of Man, Jersey, Oman, Palau, Panama, Samoa, Seychelles, Trinidad and Tobago, Turkmenistan, Turks and Caicos Islands, United Arab Emirates and Vanuatu.
+The list for 2022 is yet to be published.

 ii Domestic law exclusions or exemptions from withholding on outward-bound payments